11 Underrated ELD Benefits that go beyond Mandates and Compliance

 As ELDs keep storing data incrementally, deploying ELDs for IFTA calculations is advisable and it even cuts down on exorbitant filing costs where a massive volume of manual resources are hired.
 Not just that, letting the ELD manage IFTA calculations also eliminates the risks of inconsistencies.
 Therefore, if someday the fleet books are audited, managers hardly have to worry about the risks and penalties.

 Affordable Insurance Premiums

-Indeed, higher insurance premiums are usually levied from vehicles that are accident-prone or do not have the requisite tracking facilities.
-However, fleets that have ELDs installed get sizable discounts on the insurance premiums as they entail increased fleet safety.
+Indeed, higher insurance premiums are usually levied on vehicles that are accident-prone or do not have the requisite tracking facilities.
+However, fleets that have ELDs installed get sizable discounts on insurance premiums as they entail increased fleet safety.

 Also, fleet ELDs that are fortified with GPS tracking, Geofencing, and other traits are better equipped when it comes to mitigating the risks of hijacks, pillages, and thefts, which in turn allows the insurance companies to be at ease while offering the lowest possible insurance rates.
 Hence, one can say that fleet ELDs with GPS tracking will help you get good insurance premiums.

 CSA Score Improvement

 Every fleet is distinguished by businesses based on the CSA scores, with higher being better.
 However, ELDs can help fleets improve their CSA scores by assisting drivers to stay on point with the working hours and driving behavior.
 Even if there is a California-based fleet to work with, ELDs can be quite a handful as ELD standards in California are different from the rest of the states, courtesy of the 12-hour driving HoS within the 16-hour duty window.